cpainterwakefield/practical_db_textbook/_sources/appendix-b-reference/reference.rst

 TIMESTAMP WITH TIME ZONE  use TEXT, REAL, or INTEGER yes        no       yes                              no
 ========================  ========================== ========== ======== ================================ ================

-In addition to the date and time types, SQL defines a useful set of types known a *interval* types, where an interval represents a span of days or time between two date or time values.
-These are not covered in this book.
+In addition to the date and time types, SQL defines a set of types known as *interval* types, where an interval represents a span of days or time between two date or time values.
+Intervals are not covered in this book.

 Operators and functions
 :::::::::::::::::::::::